ankak2635/Video_summarizer/README.md

 3. **LangChain**: Provides essential components for text manipulation and summarization.

-4. **OpenAI's text-davinci-003 LLM (Language Model)**: Used to process the chunked texts and generate summaries.
+4. **GPT 3.5-turbo**: Used to process the chunked texts and generate summaries.

 ## Workflow